FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

-The night tours are popular, especially in the summer, and at times sell out in advance, so if you’re planning on that be sure to book early for it.
+The night tours are popular, especially in the summer and will sell out in advance, so if you’re planning on that be sure to book early for it.
 They have free parking adjacent to the Museum off of E. McWilliams Ave.

 If you want to do Downtown but don't have a car while here, check out the other options for doing that on my Getting around Las Vegas page.

 If you plan on bringing children with you, you need to be careful with them because as prominently stated by the Museum, the yard does have broken glass and rusty metal parts still exposed that could pose a danger.